What do we mean by Race, Ethnicity and Diversity?

 It is important not to confuse the term minority with ethnic group.
 Ethnic groups may be either a minority or a majority in a population, and that has nothing to do with “who was here first.”
 Whether a group is a minority or a majority also is not an absolute fact but depends on the perspective of group members as well as of those not in the group.
 For instance, in some towns and cities along the southern border states of the U.S., Mexican Americans are the overwhelming majority population and have been so since the 1600s, and control most of the important social and political institutions, but are still defined by state and national governments as a minority.
 American Indians, here long before any of the rest of us, are considered to be a minority in the U. S. Some ethnic groups and entire nations are more culturally homogeneous than others as well; thus, they contain fewer “minorities.”
 Sweden and Korea are two possible examples.

 For many people, however, ethnic categorization still implies a connection between biological inheritance and culture.
 They believe that biological inheritance determines much of cultural identity.
 If this were true, for instance, cultural features, such as language ability, including ethnic and regional variations like Black English and other types of code-switching between English and other languages (Spanish, Arabic, Navajo, Quechua, Chinese, Swahili), musical ability or religion would stem from genetic inheritance.
 We now know that this is not true--"biological" race and culture are not the same thing.
 The pioneering English anthropologist Sir Edward Burnett Tylor may have been the first European scientist to understand this fact and to state it in print.
 In 1871, he wrote that cultural traits are entirely learned.
-Babies can be placed into another culture shortly after birth and can be thoroughly enculturated, regardless of their skin color, body shape, and other presumed racial features.
+Babies can be placed into another culture shortly after birth and can be thoroughly enculturated, regardless of their skin color, body shape, and other presumed "racial" features.
 We see this all the time with international adoptions.
-Two women can have genetically African DNA, but they may not speak the same language nor share any other significant cultural patterns due to the fact that they were brought up in very different societies.
+Two women can have genetically African DNA, but they may not speak the same language nor share any other significant cultural patterns due to the fact that they were brought up in very different African societies.
 An African American woman in the U. S. descended from slaves brought from Sénégal may be far more similar culturally to her African American or even her Anglo American neighbors than to a West African woman from Sénégal, even though both may recognize cultural patterns of clothing, dance and food from that area.
 Their religion, home, music and workplace will be most likely be quite different.
-Americans who maintain or seek out very close ties to their historical region of origin, on the other hand, may demonstrate greater similarities.
+Americans who maintain or seek out very close ties to their historical region of origin, on the other hand, may demonstrate profound similarities to those of their countries of origin.
 Heritage study abroad can be a powerful means of reconnecting with such ties.
 All of this is true for all U. S. ethnic groups, not just those of us who are multicultural.
 (Google “Ethnicity vs. Race”)

 A much broader category which describes interactions between groups is that of diversity.
 Here, as in the other categories, mere presence in a group does not imply that there is true interaction nor identification.
-We often speak of diversity in situations where African Americans, U. S. Latinos, Asian Americans, American Indians and/or Anglo Americans interact with each other, for example.
-But there can be tremendous diversity within an ethnic group as well, as evidenced by the many ethnicities of Anglo and African Americans who were displaced by Hurricane Katrina on the Gulf Coast: urban professionals, rural Cajuns who play Zydeco music of French influence, day laborers, jazz musicians of African, American and Latino/a influence, and Haitians--not to mention Cubans, Puerto Ricans, and Dominicans who are both African Americans and Latino/as.
+We often speak of diversity in situations where African Americans, U. S. Latino/as, Asian Americans, American Indians and/or Anglo Americans interact with each other, for example.
+But there can be tremendous diversity within an ethnic group as well, as evidenced by the many ethnicities of Anglo and African Americans who were displaced by Hurricane Katrina on the Gulf Coast: urban professionals, rural Cajuns who play Zydeco music of French influence, day laborers, jazz musicians of African, Anglo American, and Latino/a influence, and Haitians--not to mention Cubans, Puerto Ricans, and Dominicans who are both African Americans and Latino/as.
 U. S. Latino/as, Asian Americans and American Indians can also be very different from each other based on their national origins, cultural histories, and identities: Cubans and Mexicans, Lebanese and Chinese, Navajos and Cherokees.

 The media, seemingly accustomed to the idea that there are (only) two sides to every story, oversimplified and reduced the complex Katrina situation to black and white, and only a few commentators came to realize that, in addition to the multiple African American and Anglo American ethnic groups, tens of thousands of other Latinos, Asians and American Indians (and every possible combination) were also displaced.
 Media coverage was often brutally racist, which in turn demonstrated how in times of great stress we revert to our culture’s social construction of race despite our very real progress toward a more integrated and equitable nation.
 It always lurks just beneath the surface, blinding us to the realities that make up our society, blinding us to the truths of our democracy.
-Social media have recently revealed the killings and other forms of verbal and physical violence unfortunately directed against people from all races and ethnicities that alert us to the work that we still need to do.
+Social media have recently revealed the killings and other forms of verbal and physical violence unfortunately directed against and by people from all races and ethnicities that alert us to the work that we still need to do.

 Diversity can also refer to other categories that divide and unite us: gender, education, religion, sexual orientation and gender identification, physical and mental challenges, social class, rural vs. urban, north and south, national and international.